Reviews

 Lenovo ThinkPad X1 Yoga Gen 6 Display

-The ThinkPad X1 Yoga Gen 6 display bezels are not as narrow as they can be, there is certainly room for improvement but it also avoids the problem of light leakage around the ultra-narrow bezel.
+The ThinkPad X1 Yoga Gen 6 display bezels are not as narrow as they can be.
+There is certainly room for improvement, but it also avoids the problem of light leakage around the ultra-narrow bezel.
 The overall feel of this display is quite good, a solid improvement relative to the previous generation.

-On top of the screen, there is an integrated IR camera with a ThinkShutter black valve and HPD sensor.
-Although we can use the Glance program to achieve a similar function of HPD auto lock screen through the IR camera, the HPD sensor additionally provides a contactless face recognition auto-login function.
-Since the relevant functions are controlled directly from the hardware layer HPD sensor can operate independently of any third-party software.
+On top of the screen, there is an integrated IR camera with a ThinkShutter black valve and an HPD sensor.
+Although we can use the Glance program to achieve a similar function of the HPD auto lock screen through the IR camera, the HPD sensor additionally provides a contactless face recognition auto-login function.
+Since the relevant functions are controlled directly from the hardware layer, the HPD sensor can operate independently of any third-party software.
 Furthermore, all the parameters are managed directly in the BIOS.
 This makes it very energy efficient.
-Also on the top of the screen are four array microphone openings.
+Also, on the top of the screen are four array microphone openings.
 These microphones support hardware-integrated anti-noise thus there is no need to rely on software algorithms to achieve the anti-noise feature.
 As someone who needs to use a laptop for web conferencing on a regular basis, this is a feature that you absolutely need.

 Why have a laptop with a touch-screen function and it does not support a stylus?
-Well, the Lenovo ThinkPad X1 Yoga Gen 6 supports a stylus (ThinkPad Pen Pro) and there is a provision for storing the stylus inside the body.
-This obviously prevents accidental loss of the stylus pen and it put this notebook a step ahead of the competition when it comes to the stylus design.
+Well, the Lenovo ThinkPad X1 Yoga Gen 6 supports a stylus (ThinkPad Pen Pro), and there is a provision for storing the stylus inside the body.
+This obviously prevents accidental loss of the stylus pen, and it puts this notebook a step ahead of the competition when it comes to the stylus design.
 Also, while the stylus is in its compartment, it is continuously charging.
 This means that you don’t even have to think about charging the stylus.
 Just slot it into its storage facility embedded in the laptop and its charging.

 ThinkPad X1 Yoga Gen 6 display